bitcoin-s/bitcoin-s/docs/wallet/dlc.md

 sbt gui/run
 ```

+or by following the instructions for building and running the GUI [here](../getting-setup#step-5-setting-up-a-bitcoin-s-server-neutrino-node)

 ### Step 3: Setup The DLC

 If you're a visual learner there is a [video demo](https://www.youtube.com/watch?v=zy1sL2ndcDg) that explains this process in detail.
+But do note that this demonstrates the old non-adaptor version of DLCs so that the Offer, Accept, Sign protocol is the same, but the contents will be different.

 #### Creating The Offer